Private Rental Assistance Policy

 The Private Rental Brokerage Service (PRBS) is available from specific social housing providers in locations across the state.
 For more information, go to Locations where Private Rental Brokerage is available.

-The service aims to assist clients by developing and enhancing their capacity to access the private rental market, with the client directing the process as much as possible so they build their confidence and skills.
+The service aims to help clients by developing and enhancing their capacity to access the private rental market, with the client directing the process as much as possible so they build their confidence and skills.
 This will be achieved by coaching, guiding and supporting the client.
 To facilitate this process, staff will continue to develop relationships with local real estate agents and landlords to improve client access to the private rental market.

 A client may access the PRBS in one of three ways:

-• a social housing provider receives a client referral from a support provider
+- a social housing provider receives a client referral from a support provider

-• the client seeks assistance for another housing assistance product and the provider considers them a potential candidate for the PRBS.
+- a client seeks assistance for another housing assistance product and the provider considers them a potential candidate for the PRBS.

 Assessing eligibility for the Private Rental Brokerage Service

-An interview will be conducted with the client to determine their eligibility for PRBS - for more information, go to Eligibility criteria for Private Rental Brokerage.
-As part of the interview, information will be gathered about the client’s needs and expectations, and the evidence requirements will be assessed.
+An interview will be conducted with a client to determine their eligibility for PRBS - for more information, go to Eligibility criteria for Private Rental Brokerage.
+As part of the interview, information will be gathered about a client’s needs and expectations, and the evidence requirements will be assessed.
 For more information, go to Gathering information about a client’s needs and expectations and Evidence requirements for assessing Private Rental Brokerage eligibility.

 Providing Private Rental Brokerage